-They are green heads.
+- The annoying butt heads have an actual green head.
 A totally creative and appropriate name for these buggers.
-And super tricky to manage - if you can at all.
-Here’s the thing about green head flies - they are not like normal flies at the barn that you can easily manage.
-They are very similar to horse flies, which live everywhere!
+And super tricky to manage – if you can at all.
+Here’s the thing about greenhead flies – they are not like normal flies at the barn that you can easily swat away.
 For several reasons:

 - Their bite HURTS.
 Unlike some bugs that prick you and drink without you noticing, the green head fly slices the skin, waits for the blood to pool, then drinks from the puddle.
 Super gross.